- Portable Games

 The mission didn't stray from standard protocol and worked out perfectly within three seconds.

-The British Army Special Air Service counter-terrorism unit to which Norse belongs, the Counter Revolutionary Warfare wing, successfully penetrated the enemies' hideout.
-It brought most of the liberation army terrorists under control, and had only one room left to rescue VIPs who were abducted and left behind.
+The British Army Special Air Service counter-terrorism unit to which Norse belongs, the Counter Revolutionary Warfare wing, successfully penetrated the enemy hideout.
+It brought most of the liberation army terrorists under control and had only one room left to rescue the abducted VIPs left behind.

 Following their captain, the five-man team kicked down the door and rushed into the room.
 The dignitaries were unharmed.
-They didn't have any enemies.
-Relief flashed for a nanosecond on everyone's face.
+There were no hostiles.
+Relief flashed for a nanosecond on their faces.

 But it proved to be fatal.